ph-kev/ChaoticMessages.jl/docs/src/sending_a_message.md

 # Sending a secret message using chaotic dynamical systems

+For this tutorial, we will learn how messages can be sent secretly using a chaotic dynamical system.
 Consider two people: Transmitter and Receiver.
 Transmitter want to send a message $m(t)$ to Receiver.
 However, the message should not be able to be read by anyone, but the Receiver.
 Cuomo and Oppenheim show that one way of approaching this problem is by using synchronized chaotic system [1].
 The core idea is to send the sum of the message $m(t)$ and the trajectory of the transmitter's dynamical system, use the receiver's dynamical system to reproduce the actual trajectory of the transmitter's dynamical system, and use this to directly compute $m(t)$.

-In the cell below, we encoded a secret message which is audio of a taunt from Monty Python into the x-component of the trajectory of the transmitter's dynamical system which is
+In the cell below, we encoded a secret message which is audio of a taunt from Monty Python into the $x$-component of the trajectory of the transmitter's dynamical system which is

 ```math
 \begin{align*}